andreww/2015-01-14-leeds/README.md

-SWC bootcamp for first edition of NERC ATSC: Beyond the code
+SWC bootcamp for second edition of NERC ATSC: Beyond the code
 ============================================================

 Web pages for a workshop is funded by NERC as part of the